keitaroyam/servalcat/docs/overview.rst

 Specify unsharpened and unweighted half maps (e.g. those after Refine3D of RELION) after ``--halfmaps``.

 If map has been symmetrised with a point group, asymmetric unit model should be given together with ``--pg`` to specify a point group symbol.
-It assumes the center of the box is the origin of the symmetry and the axis convention follows `RELION <https://relion.readthedocs.io/en/latest/Reference/Conventions.html#symmetry>`_.
+It assumes the centre of the box is the origin of the symmetry and the axis convention follows `RELION <https://relion.readthedocs.io/en/latest/Reference/Conventions.html#symmetry>`_.

 Other useful options:
    * ``--ligand lig.cif`` : specify restraint dictionary (.cif) file(s)
-   * ``--mask_for_fofc mask.mrc`` : speify mask file for Fo-Fc map calculation
+   * ``--mask_for_fofc mask.mrc`` : specify mask file for Fo-Fc map calculation
-   * ``--jellybody`` : turn on jelly body refinment
+   * ``--jellybody`` : turn on jelly body refinement
    * ``--weight_auto_scale value`` : specify weight auto scale. by default Servalcat determines it from resolution and mask/box ratio
    * ``--keyword_file file`` : specify any refmac keyword file(s) (e.g. prosmart restraint file)
    * ``--pixel_size value`` : override pixel size of map